Oversight of Siemens walk behind tractors, built from 1920 till 1926 by Siemens-Schuckert in Berlin, Germany

 The Siemens 4 PS Gartenfräse K3 (Garten = garden) followed the 2 PS model in 1924.
 The Siemens Blockwerk made it's four stroke petrol engine with 90 mm cylinder bore, 110 mm piston stroke, 500 cm3 and a weight of 84 kg.
 The crankcase consisted of two aluminium castings, the cylinder was air cooled and provided with vertical cooling ribs.
 The flywheel contained the cooling ventilator, blowing the air up along the cylinder's cooling ribs.
 The intake and exhaust valves were fitted in hanging position in the cylinder head.
 During 1924 and 1925, 200 of these Gartenfräse tillers were made.

-The Siemens Plantagenfräse S (Plantage = plantation) had an 8 hp water cooled two stroke engine, and was made from ca. 1925 till 1927.
+The Siemens Plantagenfräse S (Plantage = plantation) had an 8 hp water cooled two stroke engine, and was made between 1923 and 1927.
 Working width 90 cm, 20 spring tines with 470 mm diameter, rotating at 200 rpm.
 Two forward speeds of 1.08 and 2.16 km/h.
 The tractor weighed 360 kg.

 A Siemens brochure states that the tiller was shipped from Geneva, Switserland, so they were made by SIMAR as the SIMAR No. 10, and only distributed in Germany by Siemens.